mozilla/cargo-vet/book/src/config.md

 Same as the above, but applied to build-dependencies.

-For top-level crates, defaults to `safe-to-build`.
+For top-level crates, defaults to `safe-to-run`.

 #### `dependency-criteria`